sorrentini2002/SemanticMIMO-Framework/README.md

 ### 🧠 Attention-Guided Physical Allocation (JSCC)
 * **Token Power Allocation (power_alloc)**: Global transmission power is distributed at the semantic token level.
 Crucial patches identified by the ViT receive higher power amplitudes to resist noisy channel conditions.
 * **Stream/Antenna Assignment (stream_alloc_power)**: Power is allocated considering not only packet importance but also the physical gain (gain_alpha) of the channel, naturally penalizing weaker antennas to maximize efficiency (preventing improper energy exhaustion via max_power_ratio).
 * **SVD Spatial Multiplexing & Mode Pruning**: For channels with strong interference (Rayleigh), Singular Value Decomposition (SVD) is applied to the channel matrix to discover independent paths (modes).
-Priority tokens are projected directly onto the strongest eigenvectors, while transmissions on weak modes are prudently interrupted (sigma_rel_threshold) to save resources and minimize inverse ^T$ reconstruction errors.
+Priority tokens are projected directly onto the strongest eigenvectors, while transmissions on weak modes are prudently interrupted (sigma_rel_threshold) to save resources and minimize inverse reconstruction errors.

 ---